 So what about startups – are they cool with social and other new technologies?
 Well, yes, they generally are.
 They’re digital natives, aren’t they?
 It’s hardly surprising that a recent survey by online recruitment platform Tyba found 68 per cent of people working in big companies said they’d move to a smaller startup if they had the chance…and bad IT was cited as a key reason by 27 per cent of respondents.

-Big companies need to pay attention to statistics like these.
+Big companies need to pay attention to stats like these.
 It’s a sign of the times that a new generation of management consultancies are prioritising agility, sustainability and social over economies of scale and fine-tuned, top down production processes.
 In fact, large corporates are paying good money to “think like a startup”.

 As Clay Shirky has pointed out (in his brilliant Here Comes Everybody), in the past, big organisations were necessary to bring people together and enable collaboration at scale.
 Information technology and social tools now do this at the touch of a button.
 So what are the future options for big corporates?
 Certainly, burying heads in the sand isn’t one of them.